-The median salary for mechanical engineers and technicians in California is $71,570 and varies based on industry and experience.
-Among mechanical engineers nationally, the lowest 10 percent earned less than $36,200, and the highest 10 percent earned more than $91,320.
+The median salary for an auto body and glass repairer in California is $53,920 and varies based on experience, education, and location.
+Among national auto body and glass repairers, the lowest 10 percent earned less than $28,090, and the highest 10 percent earned more than $77,210.

 Cooperative Work Experience (CWEE) is designed to provide Compton College students with workplace experience and enhanced skills.
 We invite you to learn more about the work experience process with us by visiting the CWEE website.

 Compton College is a great value for students looking to make a change or enhance their career and get experience for in-demand, high-paying jobs.
 Our diverse programs, affordable fees, and outstanding student services are here to support your career goals.
-The Engineering Technology Program is just one of many career paths we offer and trains students based on industry standards to ensure success.
+The Automotive Collision Repair and Painting Program is just one of many career paths we offer and trains students based on industry standards to ensure success.

-Upon completing Compton College's Engineering Technology Program, students can use their certificate and/or degree to work immediately or complete additional general education and major preparation coursework for transfer to a university.
+Upon completing Compton College's Automotive Collision Repair and Painting Program, students can use their certificate and/or degree to work immediately or complete additional general education and major preparation coursework for transfer to a university.

 At least 50% of the major requirements for the associate degree must be completed at Compton College.